-The Audit and Risk Committee consists of all Directors except Patrick Reeve, with Lyn Goleby as Chairman.
+The Audit and Risk Committee consists of all Directors and James Agnew is the Chairman.
+Tony Ellingham will succeed James Agnew as Chairman of the Audit and Risk Committee when James Agnew becomes Chairman of the Board.
 In accordance with the AIC Code, members of the Audit and Risk Committee have recent and relevant financial experience, as well as experience relevant to the sector.
-Given the size of the Board and the complexity of the business, Ben Larkin is both Chairman of the Board and a member of the Audit and Risk Committee as his background, skills and experience are relevant for the Committee's responsibilities.
-The Committee met twice during the year ended 31 December 2022; all members attended.
+Given the size of the Board and the complexity of the business, Penny Freer is both Chairman of the Board and a member of the Audit and Risk Committee as her background, skills and experience are relevant for the Committee's responsibilities.
+Similarly when James Agnew becomes Chairman of the Board, his skills and experience will continue to be relevant and therefore he will remain a member of the Committee.
+The Committee met twice during the year ended 30 June 2023; all members attended except Tony Ellingham who joined the Committee on 1 September 2023.

-The independent Auditor, BDO LLP, attended the Audit and Risk Committee meeting at which the Annual Report and Financial Statements for the year ended 31 December 2022 were discussed.
+The Independent Auditor, BDO LLP, attended the Audit and Risk Committee meeting at which the Annual Report and Financial Statements for the year ended 30 June 2023 were discussed.
 BDO LLP also met with the Audit and Risk Committee prior to the meeting without the presence of the Manager.

-Written terms of reference have been constituted for the Audit and Risk Committee and can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/AADV under the Corporate Governance section.
+Written terms of reference have been constituted for the Audit and Risk Committee and can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/CRWN in the "Corporate Governance" section.

-During and following the year under review, the Audit and Risk Committee discharged its responsibilities including:
+During the year under review, the Audit and Risk Committee discharged its responsibilities including:

-- formally reviewing the final Annual Report and Financial Statements and the Half-yearly Financial Report, with particular focus on the main areas requiring judgement and on critical accounting policies; - reviewing the effectiveness of the internal controls system and examination of the Internal Controls Report produced by the Manager; - meeting with the external Auditor and reviewing their findings; - reviewing the performance of the Manager and making recommendations regarding their reappointment to the Board; - highlighting specific issues relating to the Financial Statements including the reasonableness of valuations produced by the Manager, compliance with accounting standards and UK law, corporate governance and listing and disclosure rules as well as going concern and viability statements.
-These issues were addressed through detailed review, discussion and challenge by the Board of the matters, as well as by reference to underlying technical information to back up the discussions.
-Taking into account risk factors that impact on the Company both as reflected in the annual accounts and in a detailed risk matrix, both of which are reviewed periodically in detail, including in the context of emerging risks; - advising the Board on whether the Annual Report and Financial Statements, taken as a whole, is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position, performance, business model and strategy; and - reporting to the Board on how it has discharged its responsibilities.
+- formally reviewing the Annual Report and Financial Statements and the Half-yearly Financial Report, with particular focus on the main areas requiring judgement and on critical accounting policies; - reviewing the effectiveness of the internal controls system and examination of the Internal Controls Report produced by the Manager; - meeting with the external Auditor and reviewing their findings, and evaluating their performance; - reviewing the performance of the Manager and making recommendations regarding their reappointment to the Board; - highlighting the key risks and specific issues relating to the Financial Statements including the reasonableness of valuations, compliance with accounting standards and UK law, corporate governance and listing and disclosure rules as well as going concern and viability statements.
+These issues were addressed through detailed review, discussion and challenge by the Board of these matters, as well as by reference to underlying technical information to back up the discussions.
+Taking into account risk factors that impact on the Company both as reflected in the annual accounts and in a detailed risk matrix, both of which are reviewed periodically in detail, including in the context of emerging risks;

+- advising the Board on whether the Annual Report and Financial Statements, taken as a whole, is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position, performance, business model and strategy; and - reporting to the Board on how it has discharged its responsibilities.